Roselin-Joseph/FICTION_BOOKS_DB-SQL-PROJECT/README.md

 In the queries.txt file You can see a lot of queries in this section

-o see Queries go to: https://github.com/Roselin-Joseph/FICTION_BOOKS_DB-SQL-PROJECT/blob/main/queries.txt
+To see Queries go to: https://github.com/Roselin-Joseph/FICTION_BOOKS_DB-SQL-PROJECT/blob/main/queries.txt

 One example query is shown below